baarool/baarool/README.md

 ## Meayll: Server Rack

-The [Meayll: Server Rack](https://github.com/baarool/meayll) is core server rack in the Computer Lab at Baarool Lab.
+The [Meayll: Server Rack](https://github.com/baarool/meayll) is the core server rack in the Computer Lab at Baarool Lab.